ccschmitz/codeigniter-decorator/README.md

 	$this->load->view('users/view', $this->decorator->decorate('users', 'info', $user_id));

-**Tip:** You may pass a single value as the 3rd argument as a parameter to be passed to the decorator, or you can pass an array of params.
+> **Tip:** You may pass a single value as the 3rd argument as a parameter to be passed to the decorator, or you can pass an array of params.

-The library will try to guess what decorator you want to call by using the controller and method requested, otherwise you can specify the decorator you want to use in the first parameter and the method in the second parameter of `decorate()` (i.e. `$this->decorator->decorate('users', 'create', $params)` will call the *create* method from the *users* decorator).
+The library will try to guess what decorator you want to call by using the controller and method requested, otherwise you can specify the decorator you want to use in the first parameter and the method in the second parameter of `decorate()` (i.e. `$this->decorator->decorate('users', 'info', $params)` will call the *info* method from the *users* decorator).

+Now in your views you can just call the user attributes without having to clutter it up with conditionals for prepping your data.
+This is very basic example, but you could do a lot more with this.

 That's all there is to it!

 ## Future Development

 If you find a bug or would like to request a feature, please submit them in the issue tracker.
-I haven't contributed much to the CodeIgniter community, so I'm open to suggestions on how to improve this code.
+I haven't contributed much to the CodeIgniter community, so I'm very open to suggestions on how to improve this code.

-Right now it's kind of a half-baked idea that I threw together, mostly because I wanted to try creating a spark.
+Right now this is kind of a half-baked idea that I threw together mostly because I wanted to try creating a spark.
 I've been using it on a couple of my projects and it has really helped clean up my code, but I know there is a lot of room for improvement.